rahasyac/ImageHeatmapOverlay/README.md

-# Heatmap Overlay for Image Analysis
+# Image Heatmap Overlay with Smooth Blending

 ## Project Overview
 This project applies a heatmap overlay to highlight key areas of an image while ensuring smooth blending and minimal noise.
 The goal is to create a visually meaningful and accurate heat map representation.